sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

   There are a few capacitors around these circuits to provide voltage surge/drop protection.
   There are also few resistors to protect elements from high voltage.
   I'll not explain the sizing here, so it's up to you to use the selected ones, other values, or none.

+  CODE

+  This design is greatly inspired form https://github.com/CountDeMonet/ArduinoProtonPack, but with cheaper audio board (DY-SV8F in my case) for sounds and shift register (MAX7219) for the BAR GRAPH.
+I have also added 2 push buttons in the front wand adjuster to set volume.
+Those are the biggest changes made from the original design.
+I had to rewrite almost all the program because it took too much memory for a Arduino Nano (I did got warning from IDE after just making change to use DY board and MAX7219), and also because the DY-SV8F was sensible to multiple play calls and have some delay before a call end the actual state of the board causing some bugs in the sequences.

 ELECTRONIC PARTS LIST :